fibjs/fib-runner/README.md

     ]
 }
 ```
-Create a new `runner.json` with the following content:
+In the main `runner.json` configuration, add the sub project as follows:
 ```JavaScript
 {
     "apps": [